avajs/ava/docs/recipes/debugging-with-webstorm.md

 In the `Application parameters` pass the CLI flags you're using and the test files you would like to debug, for example `--verbose test.js`.

-In the `Node parameters`, for Node.js 7+, pass the `--inspect-brk` flag to enable the Node inspector.
-For earlier versions use `--debug-brk`.
+In the `Node parameters`, pass the `--inspect-brk` flag to enable the Node inspector.

 Save the configuration.